New Study Questions Effectiveness of Long-Term Aspirin Use for Cardiovascular Patients with Stents

 However, there are still many healthcare professionals who consider aspirin beneficial for many patients who have heart problems or have a stent.
 But the results of the new study may challenge this assumption.

-Using pooled patient data from two large clinical trials, one that Mehran helped conduct in the United States and a separate one from collaborators in South Korea, the researchers looked at patients with acute coronary syndrome who were receiving ongoing anticoagulation therapy after stent placement.
+Using pooled patient data from two large clinical trials, one that Mehran helped conduct in the United States and a separate one from collaborators in South Korea, the researchers looked at patients with acute coronary syndrome who were receiving ongoing anticoagulation therapy following stent placement.

 Mehran said omitting aspirin also reduces the risk of severe bleeding by approximately 50% compared to patients receiving the combination therapy, without increasing the risk of heart complications.

-This is a finding that experts believe could lead to a new standard of care for at-risk heart patients.
+This is a finding that experts believe might lead to a new standard of care for at-risk heart patients.
 Given the results of her clinical trial and the growing body of evidence suggesting that long-term aspirin may not be beneficial for acute coronary syndrome, Mehran prescribes a long-term non-aspirin treatment plan for her patients.

 Aspirin remains an “essential treatment”